WatForm/fortress/DevelopersGuide.md

 A problem is "formulaically bound" if the following condition holds: the only interpretations that satisfy the unbounded version of the problem are those that satisfy the original (bounded) version.
 If a problem is formulaically bound, it is equisatisfiable with its unbounded version.

-All that Fortress needs to guarantee is that after its transformations, the final problem is equisatisfiable to the first input problem.

-### Explanation of Steps
+The basic algorithm that Fortress implements consists of the following steps.

+1. Typechecking
-#### 1. Negation Normal Form
-The formulas of the problem are transformed into negation normal form, where negations are pushed down as far as possible into the formulas.
+2. Negation Normal Form (NNF): The formulas of the problem are transformed into negation normal form, where negations are pushed down as far as possible into the formulas.
 The resulting problem is equivalent to the first.

-#### 2. Skolemization
-Existential quantifiers are eliminated by replacing them with functions and constants that act as witnesses for the existential quantifiers.
+3. Skolemization: Existential quantifiers are eliminated by replacing them with functions and constants that act as witnesses for the existential quantifiers.
 The signature is changed by the introduction of new functions and constants.
 This operation must be performed after putting formulas into negation normal form, as otherwise it is impossible to tell which quantifiers are truly existential (since negations change quantifiers).
 Given this condition however, the resulting problem is equisatisfiable to the input problem.

-#### 3. Symmetry Breaking
-Additional constraints are added to reduce the number of interpretations that need to be checked by the solver.
+4. Symmetry Breaking: Additional constraints are added to reduce the number of interpretations that need to be checked by the solver.
 The resulting problem is equisatisfiable to the input to this step.

-#### 4. Universal Expansion
-Universal quantifiers of bounded sorts are expanded by taking each possible instantiation and then taking their conjunction.
+5. Universal Quantifier Expansion: Universal quantifiers of bounded sorts are expanded by taking each possible instantiation and then taking their conjunction.
 The resulting problem is equivalent to the input to this step.

-#### 5. Simplification
-The formulas are simplified as much as possible.
+6. Simplification: The formulas are simplified as much as possible.
 The resulting problem is equivalent to the input to this step.

-#### 6. Range Formulas
-Range formulas are introduced, which use the scopes to explicitly list the possible output values of each function and constant.
+7. Range Formulas: Range formulas are introduced, which use the scopes to explicitly list the possible output values of each function and constant.
 These range formulas are quantifier-free, so as to not introduce any more quantifiers after universal expansion.
 The resulting problem is both equisatisfiable to the input to this step and *formulaically bound*.

-#### 7. Domain Elimination
-Constants are introduced to "simulate" the domain elements.
+8. Domain Elimination: Constants are introduced to "simulate" the domain elements.
 Specifically, for each domain element in the problem, a unique constant is generated.
 It is asserted that these constants are mutually distinct from each other.
 The domain elements are then replaced with their respective constants.
 The resulting problem is equisatisfiable to the input to this step, and contains no domain elements.
 This operation also maintains the property of being formulaically bound.

-#### 8. Scope Removal and SMT Invocation
-The unbounded version of this final problem is converted into a format that is accepted by an SMT solver (the problem contains no domain elements, so this can be done).
+9. Scope Removal and SMT Invocation: The unbounded version of this final problem is converted into a format that is accepted by an SMT solver (the problem contains no domain elements, so this can be done).
 The SMT solver is then invoked.
 Whatever result the solver returns is then returned to the user.

-### Correctness
+All that Fortress needs to guarantee is that after its transformations, the final problem is equisatisfiable to the first input problem.

-After applying the 7 transformations, the final problem is:
+After applying the above transformations, the final problem is:
 * equisatisfiable to the original problem, and
 * formulaically bound (so its scopes can be removed).

 Therefore, removing the scopes still leaves a problem equisatisfiable to the original, and, provided the SMT solver gives a correct result, so too does Fortress.

-### Decision Procedure
 If the original problem gives a scope for every sort, then because of the universal expansion step, there are no quantifiers in the final unbounded problem sent to the SMT solver.
 Such problems fall under the fragment of first-order logic called the logic of equality with uninterpreted functions (EUF), which is decidable.
 In SMT literature, this logic is called the logic of quantifier-free uninterpreted functions (QF_UF).
 SMT solvers are decision procedures for such problems, and therefore so too is Fortress.

+The fortress library includes a number of options for the above steps.

 ## Fortress Architecture and Design Decisions

 The following refer to the packages that are part of Fortress.

-## msfol
+### msfol
 * Methods to create sorts, constants, functions (including built-ins), terms, and theories.
 * a signature is created using 'with' methods in Signature.scala
 * Names.scala checks for illegal names